edgeworx/docs/content/en/docs/cloud/adding-nodes/add-node.md

 ### Run the node Install script

-SSH onto your host (or log in via the Cloud Portal) with a user that is in the `sudo` group.
+SSH into the device using a user with sudo privileges or SSH via Cloud Portal.

-Paste the command line that you copied in the previous step into your terminal.
+Paste the install script that you copied in the previous step into your terminal.
 The entire install
 process can take up to a few minutes (depending on the spec of your node, your internet connection speed, and other dependencies).